prchinmay/magic/README.md

 ```
 ### Results
-Total Wave action reps and percentage completion of current Wave action are printed to the console.
+Total "Wave" action reps and percentage completion of current Wave action are printed to the console frame by frame.
 If `annotate_vid()` is enabled in `define_action.py`, then annotations of Video B is saved inside the `data` folder.